 THE KETUBAH SIGNING: THE MOMENT HAS FINALLY ARRIVED

-The ketubah signing ceremony is a prominent part of the Jewish wedding.
-Though, the traditional text is still going strong, modern and alternative texts, including mutual wedding vows representative of the couple’s vision of their marriage and faith, are available and popular.
+The Ketubah signing ceremony is a prominent part of the Jewish wedding.
+Though, the traditional Ketubah text is still going strong, modern and alternative texts, including mutual wedding vows representative of the couple’s vision of their marriage and faith, are available and popular.

 Finally, the Rabbi hands you the pen and shows you and the witnesses where to sign.
-Depending on what you decided beforehand, the groom might be signing alone, or the bride might also be taking part in the ketubah signing, for a more a modern ceremony.
-You carefully sign your name and commit one’s self to a lifetime of cherishing one another: The ketubah signing is the testament to a nurturing love.
-The ketubah signing is not only a legal and binding contract but commemorates this most sacred and joyful event.
+Depending on what you decided beforehand, the groom might be signing alone, or the bride might also be taking part in the Ketubah signing, for a more a modern ceremony.
+You carefully sign your name and commit oneself to a lifetime of cherishing one another: The Ketubah signing is the testament to a nurturing love.
+The Ketubah signing is not only a legal and binding contract but commemorates this most sacred and joyful event.

 Make this moment one that you can celebrate for the rest of your lives, with a unique and breathtaking Ketubah from one of the most talented Ketubah artists in the world, Daniel Azoulay.
 Check out his site for a full range of designs and text options.
 Begin the magic of your Ketubah signing today.